 These days, anyone can build a WordPress website with a few clicks.
 This has moved website design back into the hands of business owners.
-But beware: design and customization are specializations, so you’ll get better results with a professional designer.
+But beware: design and customization are specializations that require expertise, so you’ll get better results with a professional designer.

 Regardless of whether you work with a pro or build your own website, WordPress offers tons of benefits for any small business that wants a web presence.
 Here are just a few perks of a WordPress website for a small business:

 Build it yourself.

 If you need a simple website and aren’t too picky about how it looks, you can get a WordPress website up and running with a few clicks and for a few dollars.
 But be prepared for a learning curve: if you have zero experience with web development, you’ll probably need to consult a lot of tutorials — luckily there are plenty of free WordPress tutorials online.

 In the old days, the design and content were wrapped up together in a page of code and a package of image files that generated a single page on a website and had to be managed manually.
 Each page was coded separately from the others and had to be carefully coded, often to match the others.
 WordPress separated the content from the design and gave us themes, which are sets of files that tell browsers how to display a website.
 There are countless free themes available, which make setup cheap if you’re on a budget.